 - We need to move away from “comprehensive” legislation.

 Why does it seem so difficult to get stuff done, even when a proposal enjoys overwhelming support from both parties?
 Hutchison explained how popular ideas are delayed by quests for “comprehensive” solutions.
 For example, both sides agree the corporate tax rate should be lowered: Republicans to 25%, Democrats to 26%.
 What keeps this from happening is the insistence by some that nothing be done on the corporate side (where there is some agreement) until a deal is also reached on the individual side (where there is far less).

 Popular solutions should not be held hostage for more controversial or contentious ones.
-I personally think pieces of legislation should be limited to 50 pages or less, the shorter the better.
+Perhaps legislation should be limited to 50 pages or less, the shorter the better.
 Anything over that is likely to have been written by lobbyists, to include wasteful spending from both parties, and to be unnecessarily complex when the simplest rule is often fairest.